ezpaarse-project/bibliomap/services/viewer/README.md

 </p>

 It is a subsection of the Drawer module.
 It has two different views depending on the mode:
-- If Bibliomap is in Live mode, it displays the amount of time the page has been opened
+- If Bibliomap is in Live mode, it displays the amount of time the page has been open.
 - If Bibliomap is in Replay mode, it displays the date and time of the simulation at the current time.
-It also shows a progressbar which indicates the progress of the current simulation.
+It also shows a progress bar which indicates the progress of the current simulation.

 Code is available in `src/components/drawer-modules/Timer.vue`.